feathersui/feathersui-website/website/docs/haxe-openfl/haxedef-options.md

 ### `disable_default_theme`

-If you project uses a [custom theme](./custom-themes.md), and the custom theme fully style all UI components in your project, you can disable the default fallback theme to reduce the file size of your build.
+If your project uses a [custom theme](./custom-themes.md), and the custom theme fully style all UI components in your project, you can disable the default fallback theme to reduce the file size of your build.

 ```xml
 <haxedef name="disable_default_theme"/>